 Addressing the media after his successful leadership challenge last year, Malcolm Turnbull stressed his vision for an agile, forward-looking Australia.
 But beyond the rhetoric – in practical foreign policy terms – what will it take to achieve a thriving, competitive 21st-century Australia?
 In this election year, which parties have the smartest foreign policy plans?
 And, in a more complex, competitive world, does Australia need to be bigger to be better?

 Michael Fullilove is an author, historian and executive director of the Lowy Institute.
 In his recent Boyer lectures, he argued that Australia must be smarter, shrewder and larger to capitalise on the changing world order.
 In conversation with Sally Warhaft, he discusses why we need a bigger population and a bigger economy.

-Michael Fullilove is the Executive Director of the Lowy Institute for International Policy.
+Dr Michael Fullilove is the Executive Director of the Lowy Institute.

 Over the past decade and a half, Dr Fullilove has played a central role in the establishment and development of the Lowy Institute.
 He wrote the feasibility study for the Institute in 2002 and served as the Director of its Global Issues Program from 2003 until his appointment as Executive Director in 2012.
 He has also worked as a lawyer, a visiting fellow at the Brookings Institution in Washington, DC, and an adviser to Prime Minister Paul Keating.
 He remains a Nonresident Senior Fellow at Brookings and serves on the Council of the International Institute for Strategic Studies (IISS) in London.